 Every choice was deliberate.
 Here's the rationale.

-| Data | Overpass API + fetchTrails.ts A custom Node script queries OSM for hiking routes by region, normalizes the raw geometry into typed Trail objects, calculates distance from Haversine, infers difficulty, and writes to a local trails.json. |
+| Data | Overpass API + fetchTrails.ts A custom Node script queries OSM for hiking routes by region, normalizes raw geometry into typed Trail objects, calculates distance via Haversine formula, infers difficulty, and writes to a local trails.json.
+Overpass proved too unreliable for runtime fetching — the script runs on demand and the output is committed, giving us real OSM data without a live dependency. |

-| Map Engine | Leaflet + OSM Renders animated polyline paths from coordinate arrays.
-Sticky sidebar layout keeps the map in view while the trail card list scrolls independently. |
+| Map Engine | Leaflet + react-leaflet Renders animated polyline paths from coordinate arrays with a stroke-dasharray draw animation on trail selection.
+The sticky sidebar layout keeps the map in view while the trail card list scrolls independently beside it. |

-| State | Zustand A single store handles active trail, filter state, and search query.
-Lightweight enough to not need a provider, but structured enough to avoid prop-drilling across the trail grid. |
+| State | Zustand A single store handles active trail, filter state (difficulty, region), and search query.
+The search input, active trail highlight on the map, and filter chips stay in sync without prop-drilling across the component tree. |

 export function useFilteredTrails(): Trail[] {